KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 # Future Work
 We suspect that our models are overfit on cases where there were very few hard disk failures i.e. TOSHIBA MQ01ABF050 and ST8000DM002.
-In future we hope to train on a larger data set, thereby reducing over fitting.
-We would like to explore the possibility of creating a generic classifier for all hard disk models.
+To overcome the class imbalance problem, we would like to evaluate superior data augmentation techniques that would help reduce model overfitting.
+We would also like to explore the possibility of creating a generic classifier for all hard disk models and then employ transfer learning to futher fine tune for each model.

 # References